For the winter of 2026, several book reading and discussion groups are meeting.

-Other books we’ve read in the past include:
+Other books our book club has read in the past include:

 Andrew Root and Blair Bertrand, When Church Stops Working: A Future for Your Congregation Beyond More Money, Programs, and Innovation (2023)